They have driven as far as Lincoln, Neb., to pick up a load of used

 When families come to pick

-up their computers, they get a one-flour tutorial in the Blickleys*
+up their computers, they get a one-hour tutorial in the Blickleys*

 Press Photo/Liz Orozco